 The Roundhouse historic building, originally used for steam engine repairs, has been restored for use by Derby College and opened to new students in september 2009.
 This once-derelict grade II listed has undergone a pioneering transformation and the impressive new buildings complement the character of the original premises.

-Derby LIVE, the cultural arm of Derby City Council host varied events at the Derby Theatre, the Assembly Rooms and the Guildhall Theatre.
-Derby Fest? is a spectacular weekend street arts festival held every September.
+Derby LIVE, the cultural arm of Derby City Council host varied events at the Derby Theatre, the new derby arena and the Guildhall Theatre.
+Derby Fest is a spectacular weekend street arts festival held every September.
 The Robert Ludlam Theatre is a 270 seat venue with a programme of entertainment including dance, drama, art, music, theatre in the round, comedy, films, family entertainment, rock and pop events, workshops and provides a home for many of Derbyshire's amateur production groups.
 Derby Shakespeare Theatre Company has received critical acclaim for its often innovative productions.

 For more detailed information on attractions in Derby from parks to museums see Derby Attractions